YixinZhang92/Magnetic_Gravity_Data_Process/Combined_Packages_YuGeng/redist_cen_maggrav_yugeng/README.md

 6) Record the maximum magnitudes of directional derivatives and plot them as a function of azimuth

+**Last update**
+* Added state boundaries - wraps the functionalities of GSHHG dataset

 All tests passed on OS X 10.6.8 and 10.9.5 with GMT 4 installed.

 -----------------------------------------------------------------------------
- Maxima of horizontal gradients, cross-section profiles and derivatives
+ Horizontal gradients, cross-section profiles and derivatives
 -----------------------------------------------------------------------------

 1. Use `main` to show places where magnitudes of horizontal gradients are